-Reporting directly to the City Manager, the Finance Department oversees the financial affairs of the City and ensures the financial integrity of City operations.
-Department services include Accounts Payable, Accounting, Payroll, Purchasing, Treasury Management and maintenance of the City's Fixed Asset inventory.
-It also oversees the Budget division.
+Reporting directly to the City Manager, the Director of Finance oversees the financial affairs of the City and ensures the financial integrity of City operations.
+The Finance Department services include Budget, Accounting, Accounts Payable, Payroll, Purchasing, Treasury Management and maintenance of the City's Fixed Asset inventory.